cfpb/regulations-site/README.md

   paragraphs/sections/appendices are provided in the sidebar.
 This analysis comes from Federal Register notice preambles.
-* Additional Formatting Concerns: Tables, subscripts, notes, and even source code found within the regulation are rendered as appropriate markup.
+* Additional Formatting Concerns: Tables, subscripts, notes, and even source code found within a regulation are rendered as appropriate markup.
 * Responsive Design: The application design is responsive, adjusting to the device and screen size of the user.